alexcasalboni/aws-lambda-power-tuning/README.md

 ![state-aborted](imgs/step-aborted-screenshot.png?raw=true)

-Additionally, you can inspect the `CleanUpOnError` status input.
+Additionally, you can inspect the `CleanUpOnError` state input.
 Here you will find the stack trace of the error.

 The following screenshots show what the visual workflow will look like in case of errors: